rocketseat-studies/bootcamp-reactjs-challenges/README.md

 # Challenge Module-02

-This is the **second bootcamp challenge **.
-Where in this challenge, from the user input is consumed in the Github API the given repository.
+This is the **second bootcamp challenge**.
+Where in this challenge, as from the user input is consumed in the Github API the given repository.
 Only two repositories are allowed for comparison.

-During development, it was necessary to **develop the components, their styles, create services for consumption of API and armanzemento in LocalStorage, and use the MomentJS library for converting dates from scratch with the following tools:**
+During development, it was necessary to **develop the components, their styles, create services for consumption of API and armanzemento in LocalStorage, and use the MomentJS library for converting dates, with the following tools:**

 - npx create-react-app
 - styled-components